liulanzheng/PhotonLibOS/README.md

 ## What's New

-* Version 0.4 has come, bringing us two major changes:
+* Version 0.4 has come, bringing us two major features:
   1. Support macOS
   2. Support coroutine local variables.
 Similar to the C++11 `thread_local` keyword.
 See [doc](doc/thread-local.md).
 * Photon 0.3 was released on 2 Sep 2022.
 Except for bug fixes and improvements, a new `photon::std` namespace is added.
 Developers can search for `std::thread`, `std::mutex` in their own projects, and replace them all into the equivalents of `photon::std::<xxx>`.
 It's a quick way to transform thread-based programs to coroutine-based ones.

+<details><summary>More history</summary><p>

 * Photon 0.2 was released on 28 Jul 2022.
 This release was mainly focused on network socket, security context and multi-vcpu support.
   We re-worked the `WorkPool` so it's more friendly now to write multi-vcpu programs.

-<details><summary>More history</summary><p>

 * Made the first tag on 27 Jul 2022.
 Fix the compatibility for ARM CPU.
 Throughly compared the TCP echo server performance with other libs.

 </p></details>